BPMN: A Comprehensive Guide To The Business Process Model Diagram

 Definition of Business Process Model Diagram (BPMN):

-It is a standardized visual notation used for process modeling, analysis, and communication across different stakeholders, such as business analysts, process designers, and technical teams.
+It is a standardized visual notation used for process modeling, analysis, and communication across stakeholders, such as business analysts, process designers, and technical teams.

-What is Business Process Model Diagram (BPMN)?
+What is a Business Process Model Diagram (BPMN)?

 BPMN provides a standardized language for depicting complex business processes through symbols and icons.